eea/volto-eea-design-system/website/docs/md_components/tags_components/usage_markdown.md

 ### Don'ts
 - if your tags aren’t interactive, disable hover, focus, and active styles
 - don’t mix interactive and static tags
-- Don’t overdo it.
+- don’t overdo it.
 If everything on a page is called out as important, nothing commands unique attention.